hashicorp/design-system/website/docs/components/app-header/partials/code/how-to-use.md

 ### Content

+!!!
+Info

+When adding Dropdown components within the App Header, be sure to set `enableCollisionDetection` to `true` for each Dropdown.

+!!!

 #### HomeLink

 The `Hds::AppHeader::HomeLink` child component should be yielded within the `<:logo>` block.
 It provides consistent branding and navigates the user to the “home” or main dashboard page.